martakarass/adept-manuscript/README.md

 ## `R`

+Contains `R` scripts used to generate manuscript results and figures.

 - `run-application-example.R` - Code to perform stride pattern segmentation from Application example in the manuscript.
 Segmentation results are stored at "data-results/application-example-segmentation.csv".
+Session info output is included.

 - `data-estimate-empirical-pattern.R` - Code to estimate stride pattern templates based on a data set of of manually pre-segmented strides.
-The code was used to generate `stride_template` object attached to the `adeptdata` package.
+The code was used to generate `stride_template` object attached to the `adeptdata` package. <br/>

 - `figure-adept-concept.R` - Code to generate manuscript figures:
     - Figure 2: visualization of the translation and scaling operations on the data.